j1wilmot/dagster/examples/experimental/nope_tutorial/README.md

 defs = TutorialProject.make_definitions()
 ```

-Nope has "invocations targets", which correspond to an invocation of some external runtime.
-Previously in the tutorial you specified `target: subprocess` in the manifest file, indicating the the invocation target was "subprocess".
+Nope has _invocations targets_, which correspond to an invocation of some external runtime.
+Previously in the tutorial you specified `target: subprocess` in the manifest file, indicating the the invocation target was `subprocess`.
 The yaml file is technically an _invocation target manifest_.

 "Compute kinds" are attached to invocation targets so we have to customize the invocation target manifest.
-We have to create a new class that inherits from `NopeSubprocessInvocationTarget`.
+We have create a new class that inherits from `NopeSubprocessInvocationTarget`.
 The purpose of this is customize the behavior of the manifest file.
 To do that, create an inner class named `InvocationTargetManifest`

 Lastly you must make a project class that specifies how to map the `target` in each manifest file to the `NopeInvocationTarget` subtype that determines it behavior.
 Putting it all together: